How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 This conversion of lactic acid back into energy is why we can run for long periods of time without having to slow down.

-Long runs at closer to anaerobic threshold efforts is going to teach our bodies to clear lactic acid faster then it is building up in the blood stream.
+Long runs at closer to anaerobic threshold efforts will teach your body to clear lactic acid faster more efficiently.

-We sustain pace longer, not experience the dreaded ‘wall’ we hear about so often, conserve carbohydrates and burn fat at speeds relative to 9.09 mile pace.
+We sustain pace longer, not experience the dreaded ‘wall’ we hear about so often.
+Additionally, you’ll conserve carbohydrates and burn fat at speeds relative to 9.09 mile pace.

 The faster we run the more lactic acid is created.

-If you are missing the 2 hour marathon barrier you have to consider breaking your long runs up into faster segments and spend more time focusing on your overall goal pace.
+If you are missing the 2 hour marathon barrier you have to consider breaking your long runs up into faster segments.
+Additionally, spend more time focusing on your overall goal pace.

 Great examples of long run workouts that will help assist you to in run a half marathon in 2 hours are as follows: